TomAllison067/BitSequencer/00README.txt

 the last curly brace.
 So, "{G4/B4/D4}:4" plays a crotchet-length (quarter note) chord consisting of notes G4, B4 and D4 (a G major chord).

 == How to run the eSOS rules ==
-From the root directory of the project, run `scripts/build.sh` to compile the Java backend classes and `scripts/art.sh eSOSRules.art` to interpret the !try directives.
+From the root directory of the project, run `art.bat eSOSRules`. directives.

 All the !try directives should work as expected, but they've all been commented out aside from the last three (which are the most interesting):